JonLewis20/LewisQLearningNN/README.md

   </li>
   </ol>

+The code provided will show training of the neural network player over the course of 1200 games on a 4x4 board.
+This is less games than used in the test section but is trimmed down to get under the 2 minute runtime limit for the demonstration.
+A 4x4 board was chosen to show a more dramatic shift in win rate for the neural network player in order to show that the network is learning.
+It seemed that the neural network player did better the bigger the game board was.

+The program will display win stats for every 300 games played so that you will get a sense of it getting better over time.
+It will end with a summary of all games played.

 <h3>How To Run</h3>
 Open a terminal, change directory to Documents/LewisQLearning and enter the following without the quotations:
 "python3 main.py"